 Please contact Mrs. Sarah Shutrop, director of formation, at email@example.com

 The Service & Fundraising Policy is directed toward students, parents, faculty, alumnae, and non-profit organizations seeking to utilize the students or services of the IHA community for the purpose of serving or supporting a cause or effort.
 This also applies to all IHA clubs, organizations, and honor societies.

 At this time, we cannot participate in outside fundraising for organizations that we are not currently involved with through the CARE program.
-However, in our desire to support causes, please utilize Mrs. Sarah Shutrop, Director of Campus Ministry, to create volunteer teams and opportunities to serve your organization on a one-time or ongoing basis.
+However, in our desire to support causes, please utilize Mrs. Sarah Shutrop, director of formation, to create volunteer teams and opportunities to serve your organization on a one-time or ongoing basis.
 Our students are highly trained in running service events and are happy to help wherever they can.
-You can contact Mrs. Shutrop at firstname.lastname@example.org.
+Email Mrs. Shutrop at firstname.lastname@example.org.

 Please Note: due to the commitment levels of our students to ongoing causes, IHA is unable to accommodate every request for service or student volunteers.